-Be aware you’ll pay lenders’ fees for the paperwork involved and could have a monthly mortgage insurance premium tacked on.
-Since you are often taking over payments mid-stream (maybe year two of a five-year mortgage), the amortization period is shorter than the sellers’.
-Your mortgage payments could go higher because of that.
+Be aware you’ll pay lenders’ fees for the paperwork involved, and could have a monthly mortgage insurance premium tacked on.
+Since you could be taking over the mortgage payments mid-term (maybe year two of a five-year mortgage), your amortization period may be shorter than the sellers’.
+Because of that, your mortgage payments may be higher.

-Say, for example, a rowhouse you desire costs $650,000 and you have 10% down ($65,000).
-Provided the seller has a mortgage for at least $585,000, with a better interest rate than is currently available for new mortgages.
+Say, for example, a rowhouse you desire costs $650,000.
+You have 10% down ($65,000).
+The seller has a mortgage for the difference, or at least $585,000, with a better interest rate than is currently available for new mortgages.
 With the lender’s consent, you assume the mortgage payments.
 The seller hands you the keys.

 RRSP mortgage loan tips for Ontario home buyers.

 As long as you faithfully make the mortgage payments for the remaining term (six months to 10 years), you could improve your own credit rating.
-When it comes time to renew or refinance, mortgage lenders have reason to believe you are serious about buying a home.
+When it comes time to renew or refinance your assumable mortgage, mortgage lenders have reason to believe you are serious about buying a home.
 And because you started out with an assumable mortgage, your amortization term will be shorter.

 Where to Find Assumable Mortgages (Ontario)

 Most realtors know homeowners who might be open to giving you an assumable mortgage, provided their lender agrees.
-For private sellers, check online or in local newspapers.
+You can find private sellers online or by checking local newspapers.
 Dropping into for sale by owner viewings can also open doors if you’re determined to find an assumable mortgage with terms you can manage.
 Ask a mortgage broker to do the math.